thibaut-neoledge/azure-docs.fr-fr/articles/resource-manager-supported-services.md

 <properties
-   pageTitle="Services pris en charge pour Resource Manager | Microsoft Azure" description="Décrit les fournisseurs de ressources qui prennent en charge Resource Manager, ainsi que les schémas et versions d’API disponibles et les régions pouvant héberger les ressources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Resource Manager supported services | Microsoft Azure" description="Describes the resource providers that support Resource Manager, their schemas and available API versions, and the regions that can host the resources." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"